jekil/awesome-hacking/_pages/index.rst

 - `FeatherDuster <https://github.com/nccgroup/featherduster>`_ - An automated, modular cryptanalysis tool.
 - `RSATool <https://github.com/ius/rsatool>`_ - Generate private key with knowledge of p and q.
+- `Stego-toolkit <https://github.com/DominicBreuker/stego-toolkit>`_ - This project is a Docker image useful for solving Steganography challenges as those you can find at CTF platforms like hackthebox.eu.
+The image comes pre-installed with many popular tools (see list below) and several screening scripts you can use check simple things (for instance, run check_jpg.sh image.jpg to get a report for a JPG file).
 - `Xortool <https://github.com/hellman/xortool>`_ - A tool to analyze multi-byte xor cipher.

 Docker